jrenaud90/TidalPy/Documentation/structures_x/worlds/worlds.md

 ### Viscoelastic Properties (after EOS solve)

-Once `solve_eos` has succeeded, the world and each layer expose the full complex-moduli / viscoelastic getter surface, which is needed by the Love number / radial solver.
+Once `solve_eos` has succeeded, the world and each layer expose the viscoelastic getters the radial solver needs.

 | Member | Returns | Description |
 |--------|---------|-------------|